theAICrafter101/recipes_1/README.md

 # recipes_1

-- This project is part of my journey on the odin project.
-This will help me become a better software developer, and a web developer specifically.
-My goal with this project is to learn the structure of CSS and using JS as a server side codebase.
-This project is part of that journey.
-- For this project, I demonstrated my newfound knowledge of HTML basics by creating a website with two different recipes.
-I learned the HTML boilerplate, how to integrate links and images, unordered and ordered lists, etc.

-- A list of my favorite recipes.
+List of my favourite recipes, I am desperately craving for!

-Purpose
+## Purpose
-Build HTML skills
-Build GIT skills
+• Building HTML foundational skills leading towards creating the website layout.
+• Developing basic Git & GitHub skills, that helps in manage the different versions of the projects.

-Description
+## Description
-This will be a simple website with home page containing links to my favorite recipes.
+I built a simple website using only HTML.
+The project gives an understanding of using different tags, attributes, and elements of HTML.
+The wesbite contains the list of my favorite recipes.
+Later in future, I will add some CSS to make the website more asthetic and engaging.

-Resource Attributions
+## Resource Attribution
-Lasagna photo by Emanuel Ekström on Unsplash

-Miso glazed salmon photo by Charles Chen on Unsplash

-Fried brown rice photo by Christopher Alvarenga on Unsplash
+- Bhindi Masala photo by Vandana Chauhan from greenbowl2soul.com
+- Biryani photo by Alan C from flickr.com
+- Nihari photo by Fatima Maniya from flavoredbyfatima.com